 - Your immune system -- your body's defense against germs -- is weak from a disease or treatment

 Community-acquired pneumonia.
-It's a fancy way of saying you got infected somewhere other than a hospital or long-term care facility.
+This is a fancy way of saying you got infected somewhere other than a hospital or long-term care facility.
 Community-acquired pneumonia can be caused by bacteria, viruses, and fungi.
 Vaccines can help protect against the flu virus and certain bacteria that can also cause pneumonia.

-Community-acquired pneumonia also includes aspiration pneumonia, which you get if you breathe food, fluid, or vomit into your lungs.
-It's more likely to happen if you have problems swallowing or coughing.
+Community-acquired pneumonia also includes aspiration pneumonia, which happens when you breathe food, fluid, or vomit into your lungs.
+It's more likely if you have problems swallowing or coughing.
 If you can't cough up the material you took in, bacteria can multiply in your lungs.

 Doctors also break down the kinds of pneumonia by the causes of the disease: bacteria, viruses, or fungi.